-In the next five years, artificial intelligence has the potential to revolutionise oil and gas operations.
+In the next five years, artificial intelligence has the potential to revolutionise energy operations.
 But are companies ready to harness the full potential of this technology?
 We spoke to digital innovation specialist Charles Lewis to find out.

 The oil and gas industry may look very different in the near future, and artificial intelligence is sure to be responsible for that change.

 Driven by the need to optimise efficiencies and prepare for the incoming energy transition, operators are digitising operations like never before.
-The first annual Axora Innovation Forecast for oil and gas recently revealed that nearly all survey respondents believe that innovation strategies are crucial to their ongoing survival, while 55 percent of those professionals said they’d already achieved an advanced stage of implementation.
+The first annual Axora Innovation Forecast in energy recently revealed that nearly all survey respondents believe that innovation strategies are crucial to their ongoing survival, while 55 percent of those professionals said they’d already achieved an advanced stage of implementation.